-The risk free rates, as used for the discount rates and adjusted for credit risk, are used for the growth rates on policyholder and shareholder funds.
+The risk free rates, as used for the discount rates are used for the growth rates on policyholder and shareholder funds.

 Counterparty Default in respect of Reinsurance

 Further to Article 81 of the Solvency II Directive, counterparty default risk is considered in the context of reinsurance recoverables.
 Article 42 of the Delegated Acts specifies that collateral may be used as a risk mitigating technique when assessing the loss given default.